CUAHSI/learning-gitflows-template/course_guide_instructors.md

 For the static course, you will need to have the repo setup locally in order to perform two actions as someone progresses through the tutorial.

-### Dynamic course

 TODO: FILL IN INSTRUCTIONS [BELOW ARE THE OLD ONES]

-TODO: See [Issue #10](https://github.com/CUAHSI/learning-gitflows-template/issues/10) because the dynamic course may not yet be functioning.

 1. For each participant, create a new blank project in the ["gitflows trainings" group](https://code.usgs.gov/wma/dsp/trainings/gitflows-trainings).
 Use the naming convention `ds-gitflows-[username]` for each participant.
 Choose "Internal" visibility.
 Do not allow the system to create a README.
 These will be considered the canonical repositories for each participant.
 1. Set the project you just created to be accessible by the user.
 Manage -> Members -> Invite Members. **Use the "Developer" role.**